Stillpoint-Software/hyperbee.expressions/docs/state-machine/expression-tree-transformation.md

 This process involves several steps, including tree traversal, state creation, and managing state transitions.
 The transformation process is essential for handling complex branching scenarios like conditional expressions and asynchronous operations.

-**The first step** in this process transforms flow control constructs (such as if, switch, loops, and awaits) in the expression tree into a state tree that can be used to generate a flattened goto state machine.
+**The first step** in this process uses a Lowering Technique to transform flow control constructs (such as if, switch, loops, and awaits) into a state tree that can be used to generate a flattened goto state machine.
 This step systematically traverses the expression tree and replaces branching constructs with state nodes that manage control flow using transitions and goto operations.
-This step also identifies variables that persist across state transitions.
+This step also identifies variables that persist across state transitions and which need to be hoisted ny the builder.

+- Key Concepts:
+    - **Lowering:** Traverse the Expression tree and create a Lowered representation that can be used to manage asynchronous execution.
+    - **Hoist Variables:** Identify variables that persist across state transitions.
+    - **State Tree Result:** Returns a Lowered state tree that is used to generate the final state-machine.

 ## Implementation Overview

-The `GotoTransformerVisitor` is responsible for traversing the expression tree and transforming its flow control constructs into
+The `GotoTransformerVisitor` is responsible for traversing the expression tree and transforming its flow control constructs into a
-state machine nodes that use goto operations.
-This is where flow control constructs like conditionals, switches, and loops are turned into labeled states.
-The conversion to a state node structure enables the state machine to correctly represent the original control flow while allowing for asynchronous execution that must suspend and resume operations.
+Lowered representation of states that use goto operations.
+This is where flow control constructs like conditionals, switches, and loops are Lowered into a state tree that will be used to generate the final state machine.
+The conversion to a state tree will enable the state machine to correctly represent the original control flow while allowing for asynchronous execution that must suspend and resume operations.

 ### Traversing the Expression Tree
-The Expression visitor pattern is employed to traverse the expression tree and create the state node representation.
+The Expression visitor pattern is employed to traverse the expression tree and create the state tree representation.
 Each expression in the expression tree is visited and potentially transformed into one or more state nodes.

 ### The StateContext
 `GotoTransformerVisitor` uses a `StateContext` to manage the collection of state nodes that are created durring the expression visit, and to track the transitions between them.
-The context keeps track of branching nodes, await continuations, and variables, and links states into a tree based goto flow that will be used to generate the final state machine.
+The context keeps track of branching nodes, await continuations, and variable scope, and links states with goto based transitions that will be used to generate the final state machine.

 ### Handling Await Expressions
 Await expressions introduce additional complexity because they suspend execution until the awaited task completes.
-Each `await` may complete immediately, or complete eventually.
-Eventual completions require the state machine to suspend until the awaited result has been completed.
-The transformation process must handle these paths correctly by generating state nodes that represent the awaiting and resumption of execution.
+Each `await` may complete immediately, or it may complete eventually.
+Eventual completions require the state machine to suspend until the awaited result is available.
+The transformation process must handle these execution paths correctly by generating state nodes and flow, that represent the awaiting and resumption paths of execution.

 ### Handling Branching
 Branching in the expression tree is one of the most important transformations.
 The state machine must correctly handle various types of branching, ensuring that all possible branches are visited and correctly mapped to states.
+It Lowers the implementation by unnesting higher level flow control constructs into a flattened representation.

 - **Conditional, Switch, Try, and Await:** Branches in constructs such as conditionals (if), switches, and try/catch blocks must be visited, and the states created for these constructs must be correctly linked.